by Joe Jamieson

 So, let’s chat about the Work the World staff in the house.
 What kind of involvement did they have in your day-to-day?

 They were great because they weren’t overbearing.
-That’s what we really liked about them — they just went with the flow and did what they needed to do when we needed them to do it.
+That’s what we liked about them — they just went with the flow and did what they needed to do when we needed them to do it.

 And by the same token, they were never too laid back.
 It was just right for us.
-If we had any concerns, we knew who to turn to and we never felt like we couldn’t ask a question, no matter how small we thought it was.
+If we had any concerns, we knew who to turn to, and we never felt like we couldn’t ask a question, no matter how small we thought it was.

-I don’t know if that’s because you guys just go with the flow.
+I don’t know if that’s because you guys go with the flow.

 Senaratne Dhaneesha